elastic/cloud-on-k8s/docs/design/0007-local-volume-total-capacity.md

 This approach does not affect failure domain in any way.
 Failure domains can be expressed through labels on the pod.
 By relying on the `WaitForFirstConsumer` volume binding mode in the storage class (Kubernetes 1.12), the pod will be scheduled on a node before its PVC gets bound to a PV.
 Priority is therefore given to the pod failure domain criteria before a PVC/PV mapping is picked.

+#### Security considerations

+The provisioner pod on each node must have read/write/update/delete access to PersistentVolume resources.
+This is already the case for the current local-volume driver.
+Mean it can technically interfeer with other PersistentVolumes in the cluster, from other storage classes.

 ## Decision Outcome

 TODO.
 Option 2 seems way better IMHO.